unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 With one 100 credits, a character can buy a bedroll, 50 carbon fiber rope, or a low end datapad.
 A skilled (but not exceptional) worker can earn 100 credits a day.

-50 credits buys a laborer’s work for half a day, a night in a low end hostel, or a few rounds of drinks at a pub.
+50 credits buys a laborer's work for half a day, a night in a low end hostel, or a few rounds of drinks at a pub.

 A single credit buys a pack of gum, small flashlight, or a bottle of water.